 All In One Paint & Small Foam Roller

-To do the final coat of paint, I decided to use the All In One Paint and a small foam roller.
-Full disclosure, I diluted the paint a little bit with water.
+I used the All In One Paint and a small foam roller to do the final coat of paint.
+Full disclosure: I diluted the paint a little bit with water.

-I honestly never noticed that blemish in the table before now.
+I honestly never noticed that blemish on the table before now.
 The paint is not fully dry in this image.

 Grand Finale

-Can you believe I drug this thing BACK into the house to take this picture?
-I wanted to show you how much better it looks after that final coat that was rolled on.
-It really mimics the finish I get when I use my beloved Finish Max paint sprayer.
+Can you believe I dragged this thing BACK into the house to take this picture?
+After that final coat was rolled on, I wanted to show you how much better it looks.
+It mimics the finish I get when using my beloved Finish Max paint sprayer.

-So, the next time you see a beat up table on the curb, or at the thrift store, don't pass it up!
+So, please don't pass it up the next time you see a beat-up table on the curb or at the thrift store!
 Seriously, this thrift store coffee table would make a great bench.
-It's very well built and in good shape!
+It's exceptionally well-built and in good shape!

 Now, Let's take a look at the thrift store projects my friends worked on: